 How did some of the most prominent airports in the world fall behind?
 What makes some airport designs and travel experiences better than others?

-Here, design teams behind the expansion of four of the largest international airports—Los Angeles International Airport, Istanbul New Airport, Hong Kong International Airport, and LaGuardia Airport—explain what improvements they are making, how they’re using technology to inform their airport design decisions, and what it takes to create a modern travel experience for a growing global population.
+Here, design teams behind the expansion of three of the largest international airports—Los Angeles International Airport, Hong Kong International Airport, and LaGuardia Airport—explain what improvements they are making, how they’re using technology to inform their airport design decisions, and what it takes to create a modern travel experience for a growing global population.

 1. Los Angeles International Airport